Budget Information Center

 Why is the budget being cut while new infrastructure is being built?

 The majority of funds used for capital improvements, like new buildings, are state funds that are awarded and designated for that purpose.
-The university is not permitted to use the funds for another need.
+The university is not permitted to use the funds for another need and cannot be used to close a budget deficit.

 New facilities play a key role in attracting and retaining students, which is especially important in today's competitive climate.
 Investments in the environment where our students live and learn supports our core mission.